DrankRock/CMScrape/README.md

 ### Dev Log :

 #### Current preoccupations :
 Through the Firefox extension and the app itself, my goal as of today is reached.
-I have an easy to use software to know the exact price of my collection.
+I have an easy-to-use software to know the exact price of my collection.
 It supports proxies etc.

 Small things can be improved, proxies added, interface made nicer especially on windows, a terminal only option (to run faster, and automatized runs), and I will be improving them in the future